ravindrajoisa/Java/README.md

 # Java
-Java Practice for Begineers - Online Training
+Java - Online Training.
+Code that I am about to publish for online Java trainings.